 In 1975, the exorcism of Anneliese Michel began.
 The young German woman had been suffering from what she and her parents believed was possession since the age of 16.
 The seven-year-long possession caused Anneliese to have convulsions, seizures, hallucinations, and to hear voices.
 Eventually, she began to balk away from religious objects and locations, cementing the idea that the devil was inside her for her family.

 After many years of this supposed possession, and no change in behavior thanks to psychiatric drugs, Anneliese’s parents consulted a number of priests.
 At first unable to find a priest who would perform an exorcism, Anneliese continued to suffer.
 Finally, they met Ernst Alt, who began the exorcism they craved on September 24, 1975.
 After 67 sessions with the priest, Anneliese died on July 1, 1976 of malnutrition and starvation.
 Eventually, tapes from these sessions surfaced on the internet.
-The original is in German, but you can .
+The original is in German, but you can read a full, disturbing transcript here.
 Listening to the strange tone in her voice is utterly terrifying, even when you don’t understand the language.

 6. The WKCR Incident